-I wanted to give an “honorable mention” to both Pinocchio Village Haus and Columbia Harbour House.
+I wanted to give an “honorable mention” to two quick service restaurants: Pinocchio Village Haus and Columbia Harbour House.
 Both provide excellent air conditioned Disney atmosphere with the advantage of quick service prices.
-Pinocchio Village Haus has gluten free pizza, chicken nuggets with fries, and antipasto salad.
-Columbia Harbour House has gluten free grilled salmon and chicken strips with fries.
+Also both have great gluten-free options for kids (and adults) with food allergies.

-3 Gluten Free Disney World 2020 Restaurants that Got a Big Thumbs Down
+3 Gluten Free Disney World 2023 Restaurants that Got a Big Thumbs Down

-Sunshine Seasons – Epcot
+Sunshine Seasons – Gluten free Epcot 2023

 Our family planned out every meal ahead of time, except for our evening meal at Epcot.
 We assumed we would “eat around the world.”

 We had heard good things about the Sunshine Seasons on multiple blogs so we decided to eat there.
 First of all, it is air conditioned, but it’s basically a food court.
 No Disney magic here.

 The ones that were still open were not super appealing to our group.
 We found food, but it wasn’t amazing.
-So, learn from our mistake that you need reservations at Epcot if you are gluten-free and want to eat excellent food!
+So, learn from our mistake: Know your gluten-free Epcot locations and get reservations if you are gluten-free and want to eat excellent food!